cccapon/KeepBack/README.md

 # KeepBack
-A simple backup solution which preserves personal files and their history.
+A simple backup tool which preserves personal files and their history.

 Author: Chris Capon